http406/Planar-Enneper-Surface/README.md

    - The Enneper surface exhibits symmetry and intricate patterns, making it a popular subject in mathematical visualization.

 ### Planar Enneper Surface:
 The **Planar Enneper Surface** is a specific form of the Enneper surface that lies in a plane or is closely related to planar geometry.
-The equations provided in your file describe a parametric representation of this surface:
+The equations provided in the animation describe a parametric representation of this surface:

 ![Image](https://github.com/user-attachments/assets/0f0da006-8213-4107-be52-453becf7cc7f)